 Our Remit – What We Can and Cannot Do

-Devon and Somerset Trading Standards Service is committed to maintaining legal compliance to help ensure that businesses do not take an unfair advantage over competitors or consumers.
+Devon, Somerset and Torbay Trading Standards Service is committed to maintaining legal compliance to help ensure that businesses do not take an unfair advantage over competitors or consumers.
 This provides a level playing field for all and allows consumers to have confidence in the local economy.

 If you require Consumer Advice, wish to make a complaint about a trader or to report a matter to Trading Standards, please phone the Citizens Advice Consumer Service on 03454 04 05 06 or fill out an online form.